Odyssey

 Explore your schema

-is a helpful feature that enables you to obtain a server's schema for development purposes.
-It should be disabled for servers running in production. disables automatically if the NODE_ENV environment variable is set to production.
+Introspection is a helpful GraphQL feature that enables you to obtain a server's schema for development purposes.
+It should be disabled for servers running in production.
+Apollo Server disables introspection automatically if the NODE_ENV environment variable is set to production.

-The Apollo Studio Explorer is a powerful web IDE for exploring your and building queries against it:
+The Apollo Studio Explorer is a powerful web IDE for exploring your GraphQL schema and building queries against it:

 Studio Explorer tab